 You can help:

 Ask your retailer about eco-friendly carpet and fiber underlayment.
 Look for products made with recycled carpet content and that can be easily recycled at the end of life.
+When buying carpet, you pay the carpet assessment that is required by California law.
+These funds support carpet recycling in the state.

 Make it last.